mgharvey/mgharvey.github.io/softwaredata.md

 * Field observational data are available from <a href="https://ebird.org/profile/NTE3MDc/world" target="_blank">eBird</a> and the <a href="http://www.avianknowledge.net/" target="_blank">Avian Knowledge Network</a>

-* Audio recordings from the field are available from the <a href="https://search.macaulaylibrary.org/catalog?view=grid&userId=USER51707" target="_blank">Macaulay Library</a>
+* Audio recordings, images, and video from the field are available from the <a href="https://search.macaulaylibrary.org/catalog?view=grid&userId=USER51707" target="_blank">Macaulay Library</a>

 * Specimens from field work are deposited at the following institutions:
     - <a href="http://www.utep.edu/biodiversity/" target="_blank">Biodiversity Collections at The University of Texas at El Paso</a>